-Previous seasons featured major role debuts: the title role in Richard Strauss’s Salome at Oper Graz, Marietta in Korngold’s Die Tote Stadt with Opéra de Limoges, and Agathe in Weber’s Der Freischütz which was received with enthousiasm at the Barbican Centre in London, Aix-en-Provence, Théâtre des Champs- Élysées in Paris, the BOZAR in Brussels, Theater an der Wien, Ludwigsburger Schlossfestspiele, Grand Théâtre de la Ville de Luxembourg, Théâtre de Caen and at Opéra de Rouen.
+Previous seasons featured major role debuts: the title role in Richard Strauss’s Salome at Oper Graz, Marietta in Korngold’s Die Tote Stadt with Opéra de Limoges, and Agathe in Weber’s Der Freischütz which was received with enthusiasm at the Barbican Centre in London, Aix-en-Provence, Théâtre des Champs- Élysées in Paris, the BOZAR in Brussels, Theater an der Wien, Ludwigsburger Schlossfestspiele, Grand Théâtre de la Ville de Luxembourg, Théâtre de Caen, and at Opéra de Rouen.

 Ms. Van Oostrum has performed on numerous occasions with the Staatskapelle Weimar, interpreting Beethoven’s Symphony No. 9, orchestral songs by Richard Strauss, and Beethoven’s Ah!
 Perfido conducted by Bertrand de Billy.
 She performed Strauss’s Four Last Songs with the Staatskapelle Weimar in Bayreuth and at the Al Bustan Festival in Beirut.
-As a concert soloist, she is often heard in the Brahms Requiem, the Verdi Requiem, Mendelssohn’s Elias, and as an interpreter of Songs by Richard Strauss and South African composers.
+As a concert soloist, the soprano is often heard in the Brahms Requiem, the Verdi Requiem, Mendelssohn’s Elias, and as an interpreter of Songs by Richard Strauss and South African composers.

 Born in South Africa, Ms. Van Oostrum is a graduate of the University of Pretoria.
 She received vocal training from Dr. Mimi Coertse and was a member of the Black Tie Opera.
 She received first prize at the Erna Spoorenberg Dutch Vocal Competition and was awarded the Fleur du Cap Theatre Award in 2018 for Best Female Performance in an Opera for her performance as Senta in Der fliegende Holländer at the Cape Town Opera.
-In 2019, her high school alma mater honoured her with an Achievements in Performing Arts Award.
+In 2019, her high school alma mater honored her with an Achievements in Performing Arts Award.